 Beth Kobliner focuses on education.
 She tries to help people understand the basic steps they can take in order to reach financial stability.
 She particularly works with young adults and children.
 Her first book covers financial advice for people in their 20s and 30s.
 Her second book provides advice to parents for teaching their children about money.
 She has also worked directly with children.
 For example, she worked with “Sesame Street” on an initiative to teach children the basics of money.

 You can learn more about her books and other projects through Beth Kobliner’s website.
 You can also keep up with her latest financial advice on Twitter at @BethKobliner.

 In 2017, Beth Kobliner released her second book, “Make Your Kid A Money Genius (Even If You’re Not).”
 The book is a guide to help parents talk to their children about money and finances.
-As she says in the book, money wasn’t something that parents talked about when she was young.
+As she says in the book, money wasn’t something that her parents talked about when she was young.
 That trend is changing nowadays and she hopes her book will make it just that much easier for parents and kids to talk about money.